benste/GraphRAGZen/docs/source/graphragzen_concepts/LLM_interaction.rst

 `Gemma 2 2B it Q4 M <https://huggingface.co/bartowski/gemma-2-2b-it-GGUF/blob/main/gemma-2-2b-it-Q4_K_M.gguf>`_

 `Gemma 2 9B it Q4 XS <https://huggingface.co/bartowski/gemma-2-9b-it-GGUF/blob/main/gemma-2-9b-it-IQ4_XS.gguf>`_

+Async LLM calls
+^^^^^^^^^^^^^^^^

+When interacting with an LLM on a server, aync LLM calls can significantly speed up the graph generation process.

+Functions that make LLM calls have a `async_llm_calls` parameter that, when set to True, will call the LLM async.

+The follow functions support this feature:

+* extract_raw_entities (:func:`graphragzen.entity_extraction.extract_entities.extract_raw_entities`)
+* describe_clusters (:func:`graphragzen.clustering.describe.describe_clusters`)
+* generate_entity_relationship_examples (:func:`graphragzen.prompt_tuning.entities.generate_entity_relationship_examples`)

+Of the LLM classes, only the `OpenAICompatibleClient` has async implemented, since it's the only class that interacts with an LLM on a server.

+When calling it directly for text completion, i.e. llm('input text to complete'), the class checks if it is called in an async context and calls the server async or sync accordingly.

+For chat functionality there is an async version, see :func:`graphragzen.llm.openAI_API_client.OpenAICompatibleClient.a_run_chat`

 Implementing your own local LLM class